RejicoNC/reactsceneoriject/README.md

 This project was made in class, we had to make a scene using 3D models on React.
-I used AI to help me for this project and manage ideas
+I used AI to help me for this project